-Leading the implementation of the Council Plan Priorities is the organisational structure of the Council headed by the Senior Management Team (SMT), led by the Chief Executive Patrick Melia and the Deputy Chief Executive Paul Hanson.
+Leading the implementation of the Council Plan Priorities is the organisational structure of the Council headed by the SMT, led by the Chief Executive, Paul Hanson.
+Paul Hanson was formally appointed to the role in November 2018, following a period acting into the role, after the departure of Patrick Melia in July 2018.

-During 2017/18 the SMT comprised the Chief Executive, Deputy Chief Executive, Director of Public Health and 7 Heads of Service.
-The post of Head of Human Resources became vacant in October 2017 following the resignation of the previous post holder.
-Since that time transitional arrangements have been put in place to manage the Human Resources Service.
+During 2018/19 the Senior Leadership team comprised the Chief Executive, Director of Public Health and 7 Heads of Service.
+The post of Head of Human Resources became vacant in October 2017 following the resignation of the post holder.
+Since that time transitional arrangements have been in place to manage the Human Resources Service during the transition.
+The Human Resources Service now comes under the remit of the Head of Resources.

-The Head of Finance attends SMT not only as a senior officer of the Authority but in her role as the Council's Chief Finance Officer (the officer responsible under statute for the administration of the Council's financial affairs).
+The Head of Resources attends SMT not only as a senior officer of the Authority but in her role as the Council's Chief Finance Officer (the officer responsible under statute for the administration of the Council's financial affairs).